Saturday, November 10, 2018

 History

-Vines have been planted on the Island since the XVIIIth Century, and back in 1855, during the Bordeaux Classification, the vineyard of Ile Margaux was part of the property of Chateau Margaux.
+Vines have been planted on the Island since the 18th century, and in 1855, during the Bordeaux Classification, the vineyard of Ile Margaux was part of Chateau Margaux's property.

-In 1999, after the storm, the Island was flooded and it was believed to be lost.
-But thanks to its owner Gérard Favarel (Pierre's father), who bought it in 2001, she survived.
+In 1999, the island was flooded after the storm, and it was believed to have been lost.
+But thanks to its owner, Gérard Favarel (Pierre's father), who bought it in 2001, the island survived and experienced a true renaissance.

 Since the beginning of the 21st century, L'Ile Margaux has been engaged in an ambitious sustainable development of the estuary, coastal agriculture based on environmental quality. (*)

-The organic certification (AB - Agriculture Biologique) process was initiated in 2011 and it is certified organic since 2015. (*)
+The organic certification (AB - Agriculture Biologique) process was initiated in 2011, and the vineyard has been certified organic since 2015. (*)

 Domaine de l'Ile Margaux Vineyard and Cellars - Photo courtesy of www.bordeaux-tourism.co.uk